paskal/blog/content/post/2021/year-of-work-on-bitrix/index.md

 1. [Big problems on a small scale](/2020/small-forms/)
 2. A year of work on a small Bitrix site (this post)

-Last summer, I started helping my father's business.
-A Site Reliability Engineer will improve monitoring, automate the toil and fine-tune the website's performance, and it will bring plenty of new customers, right?
-Almost entirely wrong, as I learned over the last year.
+I picked up responsibility for my father's website commercial and technical success the last summer.
+With Site Reliability Engineer the website should get a decent monitoring, become maintenance-free and blazingly fast, and ultimately receive plenty of new customers, right?
+Kind of, but it takes time and a lot of effort as I learned over the last year.

 ## Site speed

-I assumed, fine-tuned Nginx + php-fpm instead of Apache, [Nginx PageSpeed mod](https://github.com/apache/incubator-pagespeed-ng) and upgrading PHP version alongside checking the code for possible JS libraries optimisations would speed the site up.
+I assumed that Nginx + php-fpm instead of Apache, [Nginx PageSpeed mod](https://github.com/apache/incubator-pagespeed-ng) and upgrading PHP version alongside checking the code for possible JS optimisations should speed the site up.
+On the pageNginx enablement end of **September** 2020 showed no significant speed change over Apache in the [Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse) and page generation speed as low as 0.5s with spikes up to 4s on the Zabbix page response time graph. readiness time graph below you can see that part of the assumptions had the effect opposite to the desired one.

 ![DOM load time from July 2020 to July 2021, 50th percentile](DOM_load_time_July_2020_to_2021_50th_percentile.png)